 getting on in years: becoming old.

 yell bloody murder: to scream really loudly.

 yes man: someone who always agrees with authority (always says “yes”).

 YOU, YOU’RE, YOURSELF

-you can’t teach an old dog new tricks: the idea that older people can't learn new skills or learn how to do new things.
-Example: My grandfather has 5,000 followers on Twitter and Instagram—who says you can’t teach an old dog new tricks!.. read more
+you can’t teach an old dog new tricks: An idea that older people can't learn new skills or learn how to do new things.

 Have you signed-up for my free newsletter?
 It's a great way to learn new vocabulary and idioms.